Dealing with Decay

 What is tooth decay?

 We have billions of bacteria in our mouth.
 While most are harmless and even beneficial to our health, others are not.
 The bad bacteria on our teeth, or plaque, break down the food and drinks we consume into acid.
 This acid breaks down the hard coating on our teeth called enamel.
 If this softening of the enamel is not treated, a cavity will form.
-Certain hard to reach places such as the gum line and the chewing surfaces of your molars are at higher risk of developing decay.
+Hard to reach places like the gum line and the chewing surfaces of your molars are at higher risk of developing decay.
 While the earlier stages of a cavity may not be painful, the longer it goes untreated the more pain you are likely to experience.

 Stages of Tooth Decay